AhmadBinAbdulJabbar/Hacktoberfest2022-Programming-/README.md

 ## Where to go from here?

 Congrats!
 You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll often encounter as a contributor!

+If you Like the tutorial or this repo helps just star the project